 6. Cost

 Whenever you pay for a service, you want to make sure that you get your money’s worth back.
-Free VPNs do not charge you money, but your identity, data, and activity are never secure with them, and there are bandwidth and server limitations with them.
+Free VPNs do not charge you money, but your identity, data, and activity are never secure with them, and they have bandwidth and server limitations.
 Here’s why you should avoid free VPNs.

 But that doesn’t mean all paid VPNs are good.
-Look for a VPN that offers you everything you want but doesn’t make a huge hole in your wallet.
-Many VPNs offer s money-back guarantee ranging from 7 days to around 30 days.
-It’s best to choose these VPNs and test the service fully within this period.
+Look for a VPN that offers you everything you want but doesn’t make a massive hole in your wallet.
+Many VPNs offer a money-back guarantee ranging from 7 to 30 days.
+It’s best to choose these VPNs and test the service thoroughly within this period.
 If you aren’t satisfied, you can ask for a full refund.

 7. Customer Support

-Sometimes you can hit a snag when setting up the VPN or while using it.
-The chances of this happening are rather high if you are a first time user and aren’t well versed in the field.
+Sometimes, you can hit a snag when setting up or using the VPN.
+The chances of this happening are relatively high if you are a first-time user and aren’t well-versed in the field.
 Having a friendly and able customer support team that offers round-the-clock assistance is a big boost in these cases.
 It’s best to have a VPN that offers not just email and ticket support but also live chat support.
 If the VPN offers setting up the service remotely, then there’s nothing like it.

 Which VPN Should You Use?

-Now that you know the role of VPNs and how should you choose one for yourself, here is a table of 5 VPNs that I find the best in the industry due to their blazing fast speeds, military-grade encryption, number of servers locations, and the value for money.
+Now that you know the role of VPNs and how to choose one for yourself, here is a table of 5 VPNs that I find the best in the industry due to their blazing-fast speeds, military-grade encryption, number of server locations, and value for money.
 If you need more information about these VPNs, check out our guides on the best Kodi VPN and FireStick VPN.

 Jurisdiction